mrolafsson/telemark/README.md

 # Telemark

-##### Super-lightweight templating and generation of HTML (and other markup) with plain JavaScript.
+##### Super-lightweight, minimalist templating and generation of HTML (and other markup) with plain JavaScript.
 Works in the browser and Node.js.

 ## Getting started